apache/activemq-artemis/docs/user-manual/en/clusters.md

 JGroups to broadcast connector pairs information.

-Broadcast groups are defined in the server configuration file `activemq-configuration.xml`.
+Broadcast groups are defined in the server configuration file `broker.xml`.
 There can be many broadcast groups per Apache ActiveMQ Artemis server.
 All broadcast groups must be defined in a `broadcast-groups` element.

-Let's take a look at an example broadcast group from `activemq-configuration.xml` that defines a UDP broadcast group:
+Let's take a look at an example broadcast group from `broker.xml` that defines a UDP broadcast group:

     <broadcast-groups>
        <broadcast-group name="my-broadcast-group">